oracle/docker-images/OracleAnalytics/README.md

 An Oracle Database container can be created from an [OracleDatabase](https://github.com/oracle/docker-images/tree/master/OracleDatabase) image - follow the instructions to create a 12.1 or 12.2 Enterprise Edition database.

-## Oracle Analytics Server Docker Image Creation
+## Oracle Analytics Server Container Image Creation

 To build a BI image you start by building the Oracle Java image and then the Oracle FMW Infrastructure image.